jcu-eresearch/DC24-Rich-Data-Capture-Documentation/enmasse-developer.rst

 - User must close browser to logout from shibboleth
 - Using UTF-8 special characters can cause unexpected issues throughout the system because strings are read from the DB as str, not unicode.
 - If the only data configuration is a single parent, use that parent schema directly.
+- Only 1 default DataEntry and Dataset calibration is supported.